RICHMOND -- The first patient tiptoed to the chair Friday morning at Peres Elementary School, her arms rigid at her sides, little fists clenched.

 Dr. Daniel Tanita has done volunteer dental work for the children at Peres since the late 1990s, devoting his time, expertise and chair-side manner to help improve the dental health of thousands of kids who live in Richmond's Iron Triangle community.
 His unswerving commitment to helping improve the dental health of children has been a driving force behind the restoration and expansion of the clinic at the school.

 When he started volunteering at Peres in 1997, he gave dental checkups in a converted janitorial closet.

 "We had one little chair and no windows," Tanita said, chuckling.
 "But it was a start."

 Friday marked the culmination of a longer journey to permanently ensconce a full-service dental facility within an elementary school, a novel idea that Tanita said may be the only one of its kind in the state.
-In his offices, Tanita can do everything from applying resin sealant to kids' teeth -- a vital preventive measure to stave off cavities and decay --
+In his offices, Tanita can do everything from applying resin sealant to kids' teeth -- a vital preventive measure to stave off cavities and decay -- to fillings and extractions.

 In late September, school and community leaders marked the opening of a full-service dental clinic just inside the school's front doors.
 The facility has a reception room and two full-service chairs, and is equipped with all the tools of modern dentistry, able to deliver free care to more than 500 students.
 Tanita works here for free about nine hours per month.